I came across a question from a woman seeking some advice about her 10 year old son that made me pretty upset.

 These new kids coming in can't be controlled and can't take directions.
 They're unmanageable and unparentable.

 Their behavior is "abnormal" to the old paradigm.
 They all have some "disorder" called living authentically.

 They live in their own worlds.
 They're creating a new reality.
 They're incapable of doing anything they don't want to do.

-If enough of these kids can't learn the way they're being taught, then the schools and parenting must change.
+If enough of these kids can't learn the way they're being taught, then it's the schools and parenting that must change.

 Why can't we allow kids to initiate their own learning?

 What would happen if we allowed these "ADD" kids to focus on something they actually enjoy?